ubernostrum/django-registration/docs/views.rst

    .. attribute:: disallowed_url

       The URL to redirect to when registration is disallowed.
-Should be a string, `the name of a URL pattern
+Should be a `string name of a URL pattern
       <https://docs.djangoproject.com/en/1.8/topics/http/urls/#naming-url-patterns>`_.
       Default value is ``"registration_disallowed"``.